-There is a statutory requirement that Reception children must complete the Reception Baseline Assessment (RBA) in their first six weeks of starting Reception.
-This is an activity-based assessment of pupils' starting points in language, communication and literacy and mathematics.
-All children across the UK will complete the same activities within their own settings.
+There is now a statutory requirement that Reception children must complete the Reception Baseline Assessment (RBA) in their first six weeks of starting Reception.
+This is an activity-based assessment of pupils starting points in language, communication and literacy and mathematics.
+All children across the UK will complete the same activities with their class teacher.